oauth-entra-id/oauth-entra-id/packages/oauth-entra-id/README.md

 When using the package with NestJS, you should import from `oauth-entra-id/nestjs` to easily integrate OAuth2.0.

+Note: you can use the core package with NestJS, but you will need to implement your own logic for handling authentication, token exchange, and other OAuth-related operations.

+Also the oauthProvider instance is injected in the request object, so you can access it using `req.oauthProvider`.

-Then in the root of your NestJS app, import `authConfig` and configure it:
+Start at the root of your NestJS app, import `authConfig` and configure it:

 ```typescript
 import { NestFactory } from '@nestjs/core';